Luucko/ErasmusGo/doc/Project Documentation.md

 The key stakeholders for ErasmusGo are:
 - **Erasmus Students:** The primary users, benefiting from the app’s features to facilitate their stay.
 - **University Staff and Professors:** Secondary users providing data and managing student-related interactions.
-- **Administrators:** Responsible for maintaining app accuracy by updating profiles, events, and other critical information.

 ---